 - Complete and agree to the WCTP Participation Terms.
-The WCTP will check the National Board database to confirms terms have been met prior to providing candidate support.
+The WCTP will check the National Board database to confirm terms have been met prior to providing candidate support.

 - Complete the NB Process Timeline.
 This can be found in WCTP 601, Preparing for National Boards.

-- Print out the Summer/Fall & Winter/Spring timelines and read over.
+- Print out the Summer/Fall & Winter/Spring timelines and read over them.
 These can be found in WCTP 601.

 - Print out and read the following documents: Guide to National Board Certification, Your Standards, Components, General Portfolio Instructions, and the Scoring Guide.
 (See Candidate’s Toolbox at wctp.olemiss.edu).